The Rocaberti Writers' Retreat

 Your Rocaberti Virtual Mentors

-Diane Drake is an accomplished professional screenwriter, writing instructor, story consultant, speaker, and author.
-Prior to becoming a screenwriter, Diane served as Vice President of Creative Affairs for Academy Award-winning director/producer Sydney Pollack.
+Diane Drake is a professional screenwriter, author, writing instructor, story consultant, and speaker.
+Prior to becoming a screenwriter, Diane served as Vice President of Creative Affairs for Academy Award-winning director Sydney Pollack.
 Her first produced original script, ONLY YOU, starring Robert Downey, Jr. and Marisa Tomei, sold for one million dollars, while her second produced script, WHAT WOMEN WANT, starring Mel Gibson and Helen Hunt, is the second highest grossing romantic comedy of all time.
-In addition, both films have recently been remade in China featuring major Chinese stars.
+In addition, both films have been remade in China featuring major Chinese stars, and WWW was remade as WHAT MEN WANT, with Taraji P. Henson.

 Kala Guess is the industry liaison for Final Draft and the Contest Director for the Final Draft Big Break Screenwriting Contest.